-Uber drivers in Florida noticed a big change to the surge pricing system: Surge dollar amounts are no longer visible on the map, and surges are no longer ‘sticky.’
+Uber drivers in Dallas noticed a big change to the surge pricing system: Surge dollar amounts are no longer visible on the map, and surges are no longer ‘sticky.’

 Drivers also noticed that the exact surge amount isn’t displayed on the trip request screen, the Trip Radar screen, or the ride receipt.

-Uber’s goal is to show one simple upfront payout number that doesn’t have a breakdown of every payment factor.
+Uber’s goal is to show one simple upfront payout number and one heatmap.

-That means you won’t see the exact surge amount on the trip request, and it isn’t a separate line item on trip receipts.
+That means you won’t see the exact surge amount on the trip request and it isn’t a separate line item on trip receipts.
+Mystery surges!

 All of the changes to surge

-These changes to surge are live in some test markets:
+These changes to surge are live in test markets:

 - No more surge dollar amounts on the map

-- No more surge dollar amount on the ride request
+- No surge dollar amount on the ride request

-- No more surge dollar amount on the trip receipt
+- No surge dollar amount on the trip receipt

 - Rides with surge still include a surge icon

-- You or the passenger must be inside the surge zone to earn the surge
+- No more “sticky” surge: You or the passenger must be inside the surge zone to earn the surge

 The old surge map vs the new surge map

-Notice the lack of exact surge amounts on the new map.
+Notice the lack of exact surge amounts on the new map and vague demand indicators.

-Shaded areas still indicate that surge pricing is active—The darker the color, the higher the surge.
+Colored areas indicate that surge pricing is active, with high demand in red and very high demand in purple.
 But you won’t know exactly how much the surge will be.

 No more ‘sticky’ surge — Now you or the customer must be inside the surge zone

-Under the old sticky surge system, you could enter a surge zone to ‘pick up’ the surge.
-Then, the surge amount would apply to your next ride even if you left the surge zone.
+Under the former surge system, you could enter a surge zone to ‘pick up’ the surge.
+The surge bonus would apply to your next ride even if you left the surge area.

 This is (sort of) how surge used to work before sticky surge